 Figure 7: This Kappa vs Side Scatter dot plot shows all viable cells.
 Surface kappa light chain is expressed on mature B cells (orange) and late stage immature B cells.
 The proportion of kappa positive B cells is normally greater than kappa negative (lambda positive) B cells.
 Apparent kappa positivity is seen on monocytes (green) due to Fc receptor-mediated binding of immunoglobulin.
 The Kappa light chain positive cells are shown on the right side of the plot.
-Progenitors (purple) do not express kappa.
+Most lymphocytes (red) do not express kappa.

 Figure 8: This Lambda vs Side Scatter dot plot shows all viable cells.
 Surface lambda light chain is expressed on mature B cells (orange) and late stage immature B cells.
 The proportion of lambda positive B cells is normally less than lambda negative (kappa positive) B cells.
 Apparent lambda positivity is seen on monocytes (green) due to Fc receptor-mediated binding of immunoglobulin.
 The lambda light chain positive cells are shown on the right side of the plot.
-Progenitors (purple) do not express lambda.
+Most lymphocytes do not express lambda.

-Figure 9: This CD10 vs Side Scatter dot plot shows all viable cells.
-CD10 is expressed on immature B cells, mature germinal center B cells, and mature granulocytes (blue).
+Figure 9: This CDIO vs Side Scatter dot plot shows all Vlable cells.
+CDIO is expressed on immature B cells, mature germinal center B cells, and mature granulocytes (blue).
 The granulocytes have high side scatter, in contrast to lymphoid cells that have low side scatter.
-Progenitors (purple) express partial CD10.
+Most lymphocytes (red) do not express CDIO.

 Figure 10: This CD5 vs Side Scatter dot plot shows all viable cells.
-CD5 is expressed on mature and immature T cells (red), as well as dimly on a subset of mature B cells (orange).
+CD5 is expressed on mature and immature T cells (red), as well as dimly a subset of mature B cells (orange).
 These lymphoid cells typically have low side scatter.
-Progenitors (purple) express CD5 at a level lower than mature T cells (red).
+Most lymphocytes (red) variably express CD5.

 Figure 11: This CD200 vs Side Scatter dot plot shows all viable cells.
 CD200 is typically expressed on B cells, but is negative in some neoplastic B cells.
 It is especially useful in distinguishing mantle cell lymphoma (usually CD200 negative) from chronic lymphocytic leukemia/small lymphocytic lymphoma (usually CD200 positive).
-Progenitors (purple) do not express CD200.
+Most lymphocytes (red) do not express CD200.

 Figure 12: This CD34 vs Side Scatter dot plot shows all viable cells.
 CD34 is a marker of early hematopoietic progenitors.
 It is expressed on hematopoietic stem cells, early myeloid progenitors (myeloblasts), and immature B and T cells (lymphoblasts).
-Progenitors (purple) do not express CD34.
+CD34-positive progenitors typically have low to intermediate side scatter in the CD45 dim gate with immature B cell progenitors having lower side scatter than immature myeloid progenitors.
+Most lymphocytes (red) do not express CD34.

 Figure 13: This CD38 vs Side Scatter dot plot shows all viable cells.
 CD38 is an activation marker.
-It is expressed at the highest level on plasma cells, at a moderate level on immature myeloid and lymphoid progenitors, at a low level on monocytes (green), and at a variable level on activated mature lymphocytes (red).
-CD34 positive hematopoietic stem cells express CD38 at variably low to absent levels.
-Progenitors (purple) strongly express CD38.
+It is expressed at the highest level on plasma cells, at a moderate level on immature myeloid and lymphoid progenitors, at a low level on monocytes (green), and at a variable level on activated mature lymphocytes.
+CD34 positive hematopoietic stem cells express CD38 at variably low to absent level.
+Most lymphocytes (red) express dim CD38.

 Figure 14: This CD20 vs Side Scatter dot plot shows all viable cells.
 CD20 is expressed on mature B cells (orange) and at a variably low level on a subset of mature T cells.
 It is variably expressed on later stage immature B cells.
 CD20 positive cells are usually in the lymphocyte gate with low side scatter.
-Progenitors (purple) do not express CD20, the apparent low-level positivity being increased is due to compensation background from the bright CD38.
+Most lymphocytes (red) do not express CD20.